remote-no-code/FPGA-IP-DEVELOPMENT/Task1/snapshots/readme.md

 - **Platform:** GitHub Codespace
 - **OS:** Linux
 - **Execution Interface:** VS Code Terminal inside Codespace
+- **Additional Interface:** noVNC graphical terminal provided by Codespace

 All commands and builds were executed inside the Codespace environment as instructed.
+No local FPGA hardware was used.

 ---